eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 which may imply a risk of payment fraud or other abuses.
 The use of the wallet for SCA will be in full compliance with those requirements.

-In the future, the EUDI wallets could also be used for payments with Central Bank Digital Currencies.
+In the future, a Wallet Unit could also be used for payments with Central Bank Digital Currencies.

 *HLRs*

 There are no HLRs for this Topic.

-#### A.2.3.21 Topic 21 - [Diplomas](https://ec.europa.eu/digital-building-blocks/wikis/display/EDIWCS/EPIC-21-Diplomas+with+EUDI+Wallet) with EUDI Wallet
+#### A.2.3.21 Topic 21 - [Diplomas](https://ec.europa.eu/digital-building-blocks/wikis/display/EDIWCS/EPIC-21-Diplomas+with+EUDI+Wallet) with the EUDI Wallet ecosystem

 There are no HLRs for this Topic.

-#### A.2.3.22 Topic 22 - Digital Travel Credentials with EUDI Wallet
+#### A.2.3.22 Topic 22 - Digital Travel Credentials with the EUDI Wallet ecosystem

 There are no HLRs for this Topic.